nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Accessing a tagged file : `open`

-Opens the file specified in the filepath of the description.
+Opens the file specified in the filepath of the tag.

 Format: `open t/TAG_NAME`